 Get exclusive member benefits & effect social change.
 Join Today

-If you have experienced severe blood loss, a blood transfusion can help restore the blood you’ve lost.
+If you’ve experienced severe blood loss or low blood levels, a blood transfusion can help restore the blood you’ve lost.
 It’s a routine procedure that adds donated blood to your own.
 Blood transfusions can be lifesaving.
 However, it’s important that the blood is accurately matched to your blood type.
 If the blood type is not a match, you can experience a transfusion reaction.
-These reactions are rare, but they can affect your kidneys and lungs.
+These reactions are rare, but they can be harmful to your kidneys and lungs.
 In some cases they can be life threatening.

-Your physician may recommend a blood transfusion if you have lost blood or are not producing enough blood.
-This can be due to illness, surgery, cancer, infection, burns, injury, or other medical conditions.
+Your doctor may recommend a blood transfusion if you’ve lost blood or are not producing enough blood.
+This can be due to:

 Blood transfusions are most commonly done for blood components, such as red blood cells, platelets, or plasma.
-Before beginning a blood transfusion, a medical provider will draw your blood.
-This sample will be sent to a laboratory for typing and cross-matching.
+Before a blood transfusion, a medical provider will draw your blood.
+This sample will be sent to a laboratory for typing and crossmatching.
 Typing is when the lab determines blood type.
-Cross-matching means to determine if your blood is compatible with a donor’s blood of the same type.
+Crossmatching is testing to determine if your blood is compatible with a donor’s blood of the same type.

 A number of blood types exist, including:

-Blood banks have thorough testing processes to make sure blood is safe and typed for use.
-A doctor and/or nurse will explain any risks of blood transfusions to you and closely monitor you while you are receiving the blood.
+Blood banks have thorough testing processes to make sure blood is safe and correctly typed for use.
+A doctor or nurse will explain any risks of blood transfusions to you and will closely monitor you while you’re receiving the blood.

-Most blood transfusion reactions occur while you are receiving blood or immediately after.
-A medical provider will stay with you while you receive the transfusion.
-The provider will check your vital signs and watch for symptoms that you may be having a reaction.
+Most blood transfusion reactions occur while you’re receiving blood or immediately after.
+A doctor or nurse will stay with you while you receive the transfusion.
+They will check your vital signs and watch for symptoms that you may be having a reaction.

 Transfusion reaction symptoms include: